Space-time fractional equations and the related stable processes at random time: Introduction and preliminaries

 where $\frac{\partial^\nu}{\partial |x|^\nu}$ is the Riesz fractional derivative.
-For asymmetric stable laws the connection with fractional equations has been established by \citet{Feller52}.
-The connection between fractional telegraph equations and stable laws has been established in a recent paper by \citet{toaldo}, in which the authors considered the multidimensional space-fractional extension of \eqref{T(B)}
+For asymmetric stable laws the connection with fractional equations has been established by Feller \cite{Feller52}.
+The connection between fractional telegraph equations and stable laws has been established in a recent paper by D'Ovidio et al. \cite{toaldo}, in which the authors considered the multidimensional space-fractional extension of \eqref{T(B)}